Solo (Frank Ocean song): Critical reception

 In a positive critique of the song, Ryan Dombal of Pitchfork calls 'Solo' "a stunning piece of songwriting that ultimately finds some peace with being alone.
 It sounds like a friend".
 Donna-Claire Chesman of DJBooth calls the track "the song you play, really, when you want to surrender".
 Additionally, Rob Harvilla from the Ringer claims 'Solo' to be "the next great Frank Ocean song".
-The track was also ranked by Billboard at number 96 on their Billboard Hot 100 chart.
-In a less positive online review, Chris Author was initially "confused by the randomness of the lyrics".

 Cover performances

 New Zealand singer-songwriter Lorde performed a cover of "Solo" at Rogers Arena in Vancouver, BC while on her Melodrama World Tour.
 Lorde has previously mentioned that her album, Melodrama, was inspired by Frank Ocean's album Blonde.
 Grant Rindner of Complex writes that Lorde makes the song her own by slowing "down the final chorus, wringing every drop of drama from Ocean's celestial and apocalyptic lyrics".

 In another cover, American singer-songwriter Halsey posted a cover of "Solo" to her Twitter account on April 24, 2019.
 The singer mentions in her tweet that she sang the song to herself everyday while on tour, saying it fills her "with the feeling of home".
 Jordan Darville of Fader writes that Halsey's vocals give the song a "heartwarming boost".